Thursday, February 25, 2016

 "This will be Charley Steiner's first year in the WCBS-AM radio Yankees broadcast booth, joining long-time radio voice of the New York Yankees, John Sterling.
 In addition, Steiner will host specials for the YES Network.

 Previously, Steiner was a play-by-play commentator for major league baseball on ESPN Radio.
-He was a also a frequent SportsCenter anchor and play-by-play commentator for college football (on the ESPN2 Saturday Primetime contest with analyst Todd Christiansen).
+He was also a frequent SportsCenter anchor and play-by-play commentator for college football (on the ESPN2 Saturday Primetime contest with analyst Todd Christiansen).
 Prior to that, he had served as SportsCenter's primary boxing reporter.
 Steiner remains well respected for his on-site reporting from virtually all major champion fights.

 Steiner also contributed to ESPN's Outside the Lines series, including the Emmy Award-winning (program achievement category) show in 1993, and the CableACE-winning Outside the Lines: 'Ali- Still the Greatest' in 1994.
 His nationally acclaimed coverage of the Mike Tyson trial in Indianapolis won him a Clarion award.